rtrouton/rtrouton_scripts/rtrouton_scripts/Interactive_AD_Home_Folder_Lookup/README.txt

 Using the script:

 Launch the script and provide the username in the blank provided, then click OK.
-It will confirm the username you want to look up, and then display the home folder.
+It will confirm the username you want to look up, and then display the AD user's home folder location (as defined in their AD account's profile.)